Why Buyers Should Speak to a Builder Before Exchange

 expectations align with reality

-design decisions are informed by buildability
+design decisions are also informed by buildability

 risks are identified before they become costly surprises